Warrantless Arrest Exceptions in Florida

 Even a collision without resulting damage might qualify as a “traffic crash,” as stated in § 316.645.
 If the collision qualifies as a crash, it triggers the officer’s warrantless arrest authority under that statute.
 The standard jury instructions for § 316.027 define a crash as a vehicle’s collision with another vehicle, person, or object.
 Fla.
 Std.
 Jury Instr.
 (Crim.)
 28.4.

-The driver argued that because there was no damage to property other than her own, there was no “traffic crash” under § 316.645, and her arrest was unlawful.
+The driver argued that because no property other than her own was damaged, there was no “traffic crash” under § 316.645, and her arrest was unlawful.
 Id.

 The First District approved the use of “the commonly accepted definitions of the terms ‘crash,’ variously defined as ‘a breaking to pieces by or as if by collision’ or ‘an instance of crashing,’ . . . and ‘collide,’ which in turn means ‘to come together with solid or direct impact.’ ” Id. at 817.